JulioV/website_hugo/content/_index.md

 **University of Pittsburgh**.
 I am working on multiple observational and interventional studies to support people during and after cancer treatment (among other groups).
 I am a Postdoctoral Research Associate at the [Mobile Sensing + Health Institute](https://www.moshi.pitt.edu/) mentored by [Carissa Low](https://twitter.com/carissa_low).

+**RAPIDS**.
+I am the designer and lead developer of the Reproducible Analysis Pipeline for Data Streams ([RAPIDS](https://www.rapids.science/)), an open source pipeline to standardize the data processing, analysis, and evaluation of mobile sensing projects.

 **ex University of Bristol**.
 We aimed to detect self-harm and binge eating episodes using smartphone interactions.
 I was a Research Associate working with [Roisin McNaney](http://www.bristol.ac.uk/engineering/people/roisin-mcnaney/index.html).

 **ex University of Oulu**.
 We developed and evaluated the [STOP](http://ubicomp.oulu.fi/stop-sentient-tracking-of-parkinsons-funded-by-the-academy-of-finland-ict-2023-programme/) mobile app for tracking Parkinson's hand motor symptoms and medication intake.
 I am a visiting researcher at the [Ubicomp Lab](http://ubicomp.oulu.fi/) collaborating with [Denzil Ferreira](https://www.oulu.fi/university/researcher/denzil-ferreira)'s team.